aldingsgit/aldingsgit.github.io/index.md

 The pregnant bloom of the plodding equinox sweeps aside the dry tundra.

-But shame on me for forgetting...
+But shame on me for forgetting..

 There's no such thing as a New England spring!